wyattx05/apple-folders-image-generation/README.md

 Tools used to make FolderGenie:
 1. Folder Art tool - https://folderart.christianvm.dev
 2. Icons8 Website - https://icons8.com/icons/deco-glyph
-3. Adobe Illistrator - To make the background of the images in the dataset white instead of transparent
+3. Adobe Illistrator - To make the background of the images in the dataset white
 4. DiffusionBee  - https://diffusionbee.com

 ### Inspired by open-genmoji who re-created apples genmoji feature